 This is designed to assist clubs and all club members to meet their duty of care to safeguard all children who take part in or attend your swimming club.
 The section is divided up to help the club identify what they need to do to demonstrate a duty of care with clear guidance and policies to make this possible.

-Click here for the information relating to the ASA code of ethics document.
+Click here for the information relating to the Swim England code of ethics document.